apify/apify-camunda-integration/README.md

 ### Cleaning Up Stale Webhooks

-During testing, you may accumulate webhooks in the background.
-Currently, there's no automated way to delete these webhooks from within the connector.
+During testing, you may accumulate webhooks in the Camunda background.
+Currently, there's no automated way to delete these webhooks from within the connector (at least not that I know of).

 **To start fresh:**